gottacatchenall/ms_data_schema_macroecology/manuscript.md

 method, the "interface to analysis" can convert this data to the proper type (see analysis panel of @fig:concept).

 `Julia` is an ideal candidate to build this sort of standard, in large part due to its type system.
-However `Julia` serves to become the future of computing in biodiversity science.
+However beyond this `Julia` serves to become the future of computing in biodiversity science.
 It is a modern language designed for high-performance scientific computing with expressive syntax that feels like writing high-level interpreted languages (e.g. Python, R, MATLAB) but with performance that rivals `C`. `Julia`